gbirke/doit-filemappers/README.md

 # File-based workflows for the DoIt automation tool
-The goal of this project is to create a library of file collection and mapping classes that provide actions, file_deps and targets to [DoIt][1] tasks.
+The goal of this project is to create a library of file collection and mapping classes that provide `action`, `file_dep` and `target` parameters to [DoIt][1] tasks.
 The mappers allow specifying tasks that rely on globs and file name mapping rather than having to explicity name every file dependency and every target.
 This is for text and data processing tasks that happen in several stages where data is converted, enriched, filtered and merged.

 The classes are inspired by concepts in the popular [Ant][2] and [Ruffus][3] build tools.